-The new owner and her husband drove their aging dog, their cat, and a truck of furniture across the desert to their little townhouse.
+The new owner and her husband drove their aging dog Louie, their cat Panda, and a truck of furniture across the desert to their little townhouse.
 Because the husband was from the North Valley, well of course ...all they had to do was put out the word, and other North Valley folks came to help.
 He wasn't just some guy from California, but a local boy coming back.

 The owner put a little of this and a lot of that into the house.
-She thought of her late mother Anna, when she put Anna's dining table downstairs, and the dishes in the kitchen.
+She thought of her late mother Anna, when she moved her dining table downstairs, and the dishes in the kitchen.
 She got to know local artists and collected their art.
 Slowly, it evolved into a much loved home with a heart.
-This house has a lot of her heart, and more to the point, her late mother's heart too.
-The owner went to visit all the local artists, and bit by bit, it came together.

 With the help of our managers at Southwest Suites, we hope you enjoy the house as much as we do.
 Welcome to Casa Otra Vez.